shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 -   **Promote civic engagement:** Organize workshops, discussions, and performances highlighting local issues.
 Spark interest in civic affairs and encourage active participation.

--   **Boost local businesses:** Provide a platform for local businesses to showcase their products and services, stimulating the local economy.
+-   **Boost local businesses:** Provide a platform for local businesses to show their products and services, stimulating the local economy.

 -   **Reduce littering:** Foster a sense of ownership and responsibility for shared spaces, encourage responsible waste management.

--   **Nurture cultural pride:** Instill a sense of pride in the community and its heritage.
-Celebrate local traditions and showcase artistic talent.
+-   **Encourage cultural pride:** Instill a sense of pride in the community and its heritage.
+Celebrate local traditions and present artistic talent.

 <img src="../assets/images/festival.png" width="100%" Title="A vision of what it might look like" Align="RIGHT" />

-**Envisioning the Festivals:**
+**Planning the Festivals:**

-These ward-level festivals will be vibrant celebrations held **four times a year**, coinciding with major holidays or seasonal events.
+These ward-level festivals will be celebrations held **four times a year**, coinciding with major holidays or seasonal events.
 Each festival will last for **one or two days**, offering a diverse range of activities:

--   **Competitions:** Dance, singing, art, and cooking competitions will foster healthy competition and showcase local talent.
+-   **Competitions:** Dance, singing, art, and cooking competitions will foster healthy competition and show local talent.

 -   **Workshops:** Educational workshops on environmental awareness, civic engagement, and skill development will empower residents.

--   **Performances:** Local musicians, artists, and cultural groups will showcase their talents, promoting cultural appreciation.
+-   **Performances:** Local musicians, artists, and cultural groups will display their talents, promoting cultural appreciation.

--   **Business booths:** Local businesses will have the opportunity to showcase their products and services, boosting the local economy.
+-   **Business booths:** Local businesses will have the opportunity to display their products and services, boosting the local economy.

 -   **Community exhibits:** Local organizations and initiatives will share their work, fostering collaboration and community spirit.